tty-13/packer-templates/debian-12/README.md

 - Q35 machine and UEFI bios
 - 2G ram and 1 cpu core
 - Cloud-init

-Rename *credentials.template* to *credentials.pkr.hcl* and fill in your credentials.
+- SSH public key only authentication

+Rename *credentials.template* to *credentials.pkr.hcl*.
+Also don't forget to set your credentials for communicating with the Proxmox API in the parent folder (*../proxmox_api_credentials.pkr.hcl*)

 Proxmox should be able to reach your packer machine, either through VPN or NAT rules or whatever.

 Run with ./build.sh